MichaelCurrin/my-github-projects/about.md

 ## How

-On build, a request is done to Github GraphQL API to get repos and their topic labels.
+On build, a request is done to GitHub GraphQL API to get repos and their topic labels.
 For the All Topics page, the structure is inverted such that topics contain repos.

-You can fork and reuse this project to make a site showing your own Github repos.
+You can fork and reuse this project to make a site showing your own GitHub repos.
 Follow the repo's [README](https://github.com/MichaelCurrin/my-github-projects/blob/master/README.md).

 ## Background